 So can China serve as a model for the rest of the world?

-To some extent, yes, but the coronavirus exit strategy will have to be adapted to local conditions.
-Not all countries will have the ability to perform testing or contact tracing, for example.
+To a certain extent yes, but the coronavirus exit strategy will have to be adapted to local conditions.
+Not all countries will have the capacity to carry out testing or contact tracing, for example.

 Until now, exit strategies have been managed nationally or transnationally rather than internationally, despite the outbreak being a pandemic.

-WHO said there is no global exit strategy yet, saying the organization is currently focusing on responding to the virus.
+The WHO said there is no global exit strategy yet, saying the organization is currently focusing on the response to the virus.

 Whatever coronavirus exit strategy is put in place, it is likely that we will eventually return to something that resembles our old lives.